 A big Banyan tree with its uncountable branches looms large.
 I looked at the tree and it said – you know I have seen this place since the time it was a mere hut.

 The famous sculpture of a Santhal family stands in one of the grounds.

 There are artworks on display in the compounds and in the open spaces between the houses.
-I would later discover that art is very much a part of the Shantiniketan culture.
+I would later discover that art is very much a part of the culture.
 Wherever you stand in the town, you just cannot miss an artwork around.
-Some of them belong to the illustrious names like Nand Lal Bose but most of them belong to students of Shantiniketan.
+Some of them belong to the illustrious names like Nand Lal Bose but most of them are students of the institution.

 Walk around the Viswa Bharti, Shantiniketan

 We started this tour from Brahma Mandir or the Upasana Griha.
 Behind the metal gate is a marble plaque with a Sanskrit verse.

 In the middle of a garden stands an ornate glasshouse, the kind you see in most gardens left behind by the British.
 This is in fact, the Brahma Mandir.
 It opens on specific dates and is closed most of the days of the year.

 A little walk inside from here, we met the open-air classrooms.
 Low circular benches surroundings the old trees.
 A bell hangs on a red frame that looks like the simplified arches of Sanchi Stupa.

 The university buildings, though simple still carries the distinct markers of Indian and Indo-Islamic architecture.
-Our guide pointed the girl’s hostel where Indira Gandhi lived for some time.
+Our guide pointed out to the girl’s hostel where Indira Gandhi lived for some time.
 Some of the buildings have exquisite paintings.
 Some of the original paintings that were done by prominent artists of the time are still preserved.